IliyaBrook/Shva-api-system/README.md

     This command will launch the server application on the port specified in the `.env` file (or port 5000 by default if the `PORT` environment variable is not set), client side launch on port 3000.

-## Installation and running in dev mode
+## Installation and running in production mode

 1. **Build for Production:**    Before running in production, you need to build both the client and server applications.
 Execute the following command in the root directory: